Alicella: Distribution and habitat

-Possible maximal range of A. gigantea; Black dots represent localities where Alicella have been collected.
+Possible maximal range of A. gigantea; black dots represent localities where Alicella have been collected.
 Coloured sections indicate areas of seafloor within adequate depth for the species.

-Alicella gigantea is a rarely encountered marine species that has primarily been recorded in the lower abyssal and hadal depths between 4850–7000 m in depth, which would restrict them to oceanic trenches and fracture zones, such as the Kermadec Trench in the southwest Pacific.
-However, there is a single record of a juvenile specimen at 1720 m in depth that was collected with a fish trap.
-There also is a record of a specimen from the stomach of a black-footed albatross in the Hawaiian Islands.
-It has been suggested that this record may be due to the high lipid content of this species causing it to float upwards in the water column.
-A 2025 study of 195 collections found that A. gigantea occur in depths between 3890–8931 m, which suggests that 59% of the world's oceans (and all six major ocean bodies) are suitable habitat for this amphipod.
+Alicella gigantea is a rarely encountered marine species that has primarily been recorded in the lower abyssal and hadal zones between 4850–7000 m in depth, which would restrict them to oceanic trenches and fracture zones, such as the Kermadec Trench in the southwest Pacific.
+A 2025 study would expand their depth range: using data from 195 collected A. gigantea, it was determined that the species inhabits depths between 3890–8931 m, which suggests that 59% of the world's oceans (and all six major ocean bodies) is a suitable habitat for this amphipod.
+However, a juvenile specimen was collected from a fish trap recovered from a depth of 1720 m.
+There is also a record of a specimen from the stomach of a black-footed albatross in the Hawaiian Islands; it has been suggested that the high lipid content of this species caused this particular specimen to float upwards in the water column, which allowed the albatross to reach it.

-It is a cosmopolitan species.
-It has been recorded in the North Atlantic, North Pacific, and South West Pacific oceans.
-However, numerous gaps in their distribution are likely due to incomplete sampling of this species.
-A 2025 study examined the genetics of A. gigantea populations over its entire known range, showing that while populations had several haplotypes, most shared a single common haplotype (group of genes that are inherited from a parent) for each gene.
+It is a cosmopolitan species, having been recorded in the North Atlantic, North Pacific, and South West Pacific oceans.
+The numerous gaps in their distribution are likely due to incomplete sampling of this species.
+A 2025 study examined the genetics of A. gigantea populations over its entire known range, showing that while populations had several haplotypes (group of genes that are inherited from a parent), most shared a single common haplotype for each gene.
 This indicates that there is significant gene flow between populations.

 Biology

-Several Alicella feeding from a BRUV.
+Several Alicella feeding from a BRUVS.
 The nearby fish are grenadiers.

-To enable movement, marine amphipods swim using their pleopods, which are pulsated more quickly to increase their speed.
+Marine amphipods swim using their pleopods, which are pulsed more quickly for higher speeds.
 They are also capable of walking on solid surfaces using their pereopods, but this method is not as fast.

 Feeding ecology

 Like many other amphipods, adult Alicella gigantea are primarily scavengers and feed on carrion.
 Because of this behaviour, they are most frequently caught using baited traps.

 The gut microbiome of A. gigantea is dominated by Candidatus Hepatoplasma.
-One study in 2022 compared the gut microbiome of A. gigantea with that of two other hadal amphipods and found that the particular gut assemblage was unique to each species.
-It has also been discovered that hadal amphipods such as A. gigantea have large amounts of "probiotic" gut microbiota (microorganisms that are beneficial to the host).
+One study in 2022 compared the gut microbiome of A. gigantea with that of two other hadal amphipods and found that a particular gut assemblage was unique to each species.
+It has also been discovered that hadal amphipods such as A. gigantea have large amounts of "probiotic" bacteria (microorganisms that are beneficial to the host) in their gut microbiota.
 Presently, it is unknown if these amphipods' gut microbes are inherited from their parents or picked up from the environment.

-The size of A. gigantea also allows them to avoid being preyed on by predators such as Notoliparis kermadecensis, a liparid snailfish that preys on smaller amphipods.
-However, A. gigantea ranging from 40 to 100 mm in length have been recorded from stomach contents of the Coryphaenoides yaquinae, the rough abyssal grenadier.
+The size of adult A. gigantea allows them to avoid predation by fish such as Notoliparis kermadecensis, a liparid snailfish that preys on smaller amphipods.
+A. gigantea ranging from 40 to 100 mm in length have been recorded from stomach contents of the rough abyssal grenadier (Coryphaenoides yaquinae).